CliffhangerMC/RiftLoader/README.md

 This fork contains the port of the loader part of Rift to the modern Minecraft versions(1.13 and beyond).
 For Minecraft 1.13 see [**here**](https://github.com/DimensionalDevelopment/Rift).

 ### Using the Minecraft Launcher
-Currently, Rift does not have its own installer (The previous one is deleted).
-However, you can edit a profile by yourself.
+Currently, Rift Loader has an [installer](https://github.com/CliffhangerMC/RiftInstaller) for the official launcher.
+You can edit a profile by yourself anyway.

 Here is an example:
 ```json